damianhakert/damianhakert.github.io/source/handbook/customer-success/index.html.md

 * Reassign the Case to Francis Aquino and either Francis or Wilson will update Zuora with the new information.

 **Request for Refund or Erroneous Subscription Created**
-* Assignee responds and CCs ar@gitlab.com to process the refund or to resolve an erroneous subscription (a customer may have created a new subscription rather than add seats or renew their current subscription).
+* Assignee responds and CCs ar@ to process the refund or to resolve an erroneous subscription (a customer may have created a new subscription rather than add seats or renew their current subscription).

 **Request to Combine Multiple Subscriptions or Accounts**
 * Assignee responds and works with Francis or Wilson to resolve (inform both).